LokiJS-Forge/LokiDB/CONTRIBUTING.md

 <!-- This page is a modified version of [Angular's CONTRIBUTING.md](https://github.com/angular/angular/blob/master/CONTRIBUTING.md). -->

-# Contributing to LokiJS
+# Contributing to LokiDB

-We would love for you to contribute to LokiJS and help make it even better than it is today!
+We would love for you to contribute to LokiDB and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)